 Should you buy a mesh Wi-Fi 6 solution?

-Mesh Wi-Fi is a great way to increase coverage but it offers a bit more than just square footage.
+The best mesh Wi-Fi routers are a great way to increase coverage, but it offers a bit more than just square footage.
 Carefully placed mesh nodes can build a strong network even in challenging conditions such as a home with concrete walls or around an HVAC system that causes interference.
-A mesh with Wi-Fi 6 can have a stronger connection to each node with less of a chance for interference.
+For example, a mesh with Wi-Fi 6 can have a stronger connection to each node with less chance for interference.

-Still, a lot of people don't need a mesh system at all depending on the size of their homes.
-If you do find that a single router just doesn't cut it, a Wi-Fi 6 mesh system will be more capable than one based on Wi-Fi 5.
-Still, starting with a mesh capable router gives you the option to expand down the road.
+Still, many people don't need a mesh system at all, depending on the size of their homes.
+If you find that a single router just doesn't cut it, a great Wi-Fi 6 mesh system will be more capable than one based on Wi-Fi 5.
+Still, starting with a mesh-capable router gives you the option to expand down the road.

 Is it worth paying a premium for Wi-Fi 6 right now?

 If you have a fast Wi-Fi 5 router that isn't slowing you down, there isn't much reason to ditch it just yet.
-If you do need a new router today, a Wi-Fi 6 compatible device will keep speeds high and interference low much further into the future.
+However, if you need a new router today, a Wi-Fi 6 compatible device will keep speeds high and interference low much further into the future.